UMJI-SSTIA/LaTex-Workshop-2025/README.md

 Welcome to the **LaTeX Workshop** organized by **GCInnovation+**!
 If you’ve ever wanted to make your papers, reports, or manuals look **professional and elegant**, this is the place to start.

 This repository contains materials, templates, and exercises for our **2-hour hands-on LaTeX workshop**.
-By the end, you’ll walk away with a **ready-to-use reusable template** and the confidence to typeset documents like a pro.

 ---